-By design, supply chain solutions from MIQ Logistics go hand-in-hand with environmental sustainability initiatives.
+By design, supply chain solutions from MIQ go hand-in-hand with environmental sustainability initiatives.
 For example, shipment consolidation, distribution optimization, and electronic documentation all can reduce fuel consumption and waste.
 That means, in addition to better bottom-line results, your supply chain could very well leave a smaller footprint on the environment.

-MIQ Logistics promotes social responsibility, waste reduction and conservation across our daily operations.
+MIQ promotes social responsibility, waste reduction and conservation across our daily operations.
 In addition to traditional and inventive recycling efforts, we are on a continuing path to reduce energy consumption within our facilities.

 Conservation begins at home.
-Our new world headquarters in Overland Park, KS is located on one of the most environmentally responsible business campuses in the country and is LEED certified.
+Our world headquarters in Overland Park, KS is located on one of the most environmentally responsible business campuses in the country and is LEED certified.
 Some of the eco-friendly features of the campus include:

 - Wind energy powers up to 80 percent of campus needs